GDPR as an Architecture Advantage: Why On-Device AI Ends the Privacy Debate

 The Business Advantage

-GDPR compliance through architecture is not merely a technical solution.
-It is a sales argument.
+GDPR compliance through architecture is a sales argument, not merely a technical solution.

 Public-sector clients require data protection as a baseline.
 Enterprise customers do not want prolonged data protection impact assessments that delay procurement by months.